 The valet’s lips pressed together.
 “Sir, your car is parked in the passenger loading zone.
 Hotel policy states that—”

 “Fuck all that!”
 Peter sneered.
 “Hotel policy can take a big ol’ suck on my lemon-scented dick!”

 The valet rubbed his eyes with a thumb and forefinger and expressed a strained sigh.
 “Look kid—I just work here, okay?
 I know your parents are probably rich out the ass, but that doesn’t mean we won’t call the cops if you don’t—”

 “Bitefighter!”
-Peter craned his head back toward the car.
+Peter looked over his shoulder, toward the car.
 “Vamoose!”

 “Is that a self-driving car?
 Didn’t know it could find its own parking…”